Project overview

 • Clear CTA to prompt action

-- Second rail to showcase App Partner's content e.g. Discover Disney+
+- Second rail to showcase App Partner's content e.g. Discover Disney+ reinforcing the value of the subscription.

 REFLECTION